Twiage/default-node-proj-template/README.md

 ### AWS setup
 Create Repository with new project name in ECS

-Create a (Staging Cloudwatch Log Group)[https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logs:], naming convention: staging-default-node-proj-template
+Create a [Staging Cloudwatch Log Group](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logs:), naming convention: staging-default-node-proj-template

 Run `yarn deploy:patch`

+Wait until staging deploys => delete the new service created in staging ECS

 Create Fargate Service with new project name in ECS for each environment
 1. Choose family, should be the name of the service
 1. Service name should match project name given above.
 1. Choose number of tasks
-1. Choose VPC for apporpriate env
+1. Choose VPC for appropriate env
-1. Choose the 2 private subnets
+1. Choose the 2 private subnets (Demo only has 1 private, so use that and then a public subnet in a different AZ)
 1. Security group should be {ENV}_application-instances
 1. Disable Auto assign public IP
 1. Application Load balancer {ENV}-api-load-balancer